JackBJ23/Topo-GEN/README.md

 loss_dsigma1(point_cloud, true_point_cloud, dgm, true_dgm, device, sigma1=0.05)
 loss_density(point_cloud, true_point_cloud, dgm, true_dgm, device, sigma=0.2, scale=0.002, maxrange=35., npoints=30)
 ```
+For each following, the input and output are the following:

+#### Input arguments:
+- `point_cloud`(tensor-like:): Learnable point cloud or output of a machine learning model.
+Expected shape `(number of points, dimension of each point)`.
+- `point_cloud2` (tensor-like): Ground truth point cloud.
+Expected shape `(number of points, dimension of each point)`.
+- `dgm` (dict, optional): Persistence diagram for the first point cloud.
+If `None`, it will be computed.
+- `dgm2` (dict, optional): Persistence diagram for the true point cloud.
+If `None`, it will be computed.
+- `device` (str, optional): The device to use for computations.
+Defaults to `"cpu"`.
+- Additional arguments that control the topological functions.

+#### Output:
+- `loss`: The computed loss value as a scalar tensor.
-The argument `dgm` is the persistence diagram of the learnable point cloud, and `true_dgm` is the persistence diagram of the ground truth point cloud.
-The other arguments control the topological functions.
-If not specified, functions will run on CPU by default.
-Each topological function returns two values: `loss, gotloss`.
-If `gotloss` is `True`, the loss value depends on the learnable point cloud and can be added to the total loss.
-If `gotloss` is `False`, the topological loss only depends on ground truth data and does not need to be added to the total loss.
+- `gotloss`: A status flag, `True` if the loss depends on the learnable point cloud and has to be added to the total loss, `False` otherwise (i.e., when the loss only depends on ground truth data and does not need to be added to the total loss).

 Furthermore, we recommend pre-computing the persistence diagrams before training to enhance training speed.
 It is also preferable to compute the persistence diagram of the learnable point cloud only before for calling the functions.
 To generate a persistence diagram, do:
 ```